margomius/moodle-datenbanken-vorlagen/README.md

 Each folder is a different database preset and contains

-* "Vorlagrn" ("Preset") = Folder with the preset files
+* Folder: "Preset" = Folder with the preset files
-* "...-Vorlagensatz" = zip-archiv to import into database activity
+* File: "[Name of preset].zip" = zip-archiv to import into database activity

 ## How To